balazs-bamer/cpp-memory-manager/README.md

 The constructor gets this information along with the maximal node count to store and the `Occupier` instance (see later).

 The `PoolAllocator` is **not** a complete C++ allocator.
-It does not define copy and move constructors in a correct way, so the containers using it can't copy, move or swap themselves.
-Using these operations **will result in system hang**.
-I have made this deceison to make the implementation predictable in time consumption and avoid additional memory requirements.
+It does not define copy and move constructors correctly, so containers using it can't copy, move, or swap themselves.
+Using these operations **will result in a system hang**.
+I have made this decision to ensure the implementation is predictable in terms of time consumption and to avoid additional memory requirements.

-Currently this allocator does not support any other alignment than what is implicitely provided by aligning to `void*` type.
-For embedded applications and most other cases this will suffice.
+Currently, this allocator does not support any other alignment than what is implicitly provided by aligning to the `void*` type.
+For embedded applications and most other cases, this will suffice.
 This simplification is required for the small and efficient implementation important for embedded usage.

 The `PoolAllocator` uses a custom class to manage its pool allocation and deallocation: